bennorth/phased-flashing-lights/web/index.md

 <div class="circular-graph" data-freq="30" data-phase="0.5"></div>

-Now we'll look at a light which does 29 on/off cycles per minute.
+Now we'll look at a light which does 29 on/off cycles per minute:

 <div class="circular-graph" data-freq="29" data-phase="0.0"></div>